 How to Play a Bamboo Flute

-We hope you find our simple instructions on how to play a side blown flute helpful.
+We hope you find our simple instructions on how to play a bamboo flute helpful.
 It is gleaned from over 40 years of making and selling Bamboo Flutes.
 If you have any questions please call us at 413-298-3759 (10AM-10PM EST).

 Playing a Transverse (side blown) bamboo flute is basically the same technique used in sounding a tone on the end of a glass soda bottle.
 To create a tone you must blow a stream of air over the outer edge of the mouth hole, splitting the air stream in two.
 The stream of air entering the mouth hole vibrates within the bamboo flute producing a tone.

 Unlike other flutes, a Transverse Flute does not have a mouthpiece.
 Your lips form the mouthpiece.
 Using the muscles in your lips to develop an Embouchure is essential to good flute playing.

 It is not difficult to learn these techniques but it does take a little practice.
 Follow the instructions below and each time you play you will be perfecting your embouchure.
 Do not use any fingers in the beginning!
 It will pay off later.

 Before you learn how to play a bamboo flute, you’ll need to know how to hold one properly.
 A transverse flute is played with the open end of the flute (or the end with the rubber tip for walking stick flutes) pointing to the right.
 It does not matter if you are left handed or right handed.